Best Leg Curl Machine Reviewed

 Motion control refers to a consistent movement when you do each rep of an exercise set.
 It also determines whether you can get a full range of movement.
 Carefully designed motion control features, too, will prevent you from hyperextending your leg and getting an injury that could sideline you for a while.

-Motion control, in leg curl machines, is often a function of bearing type, pivot points, ankle roller adjustability, and backrest adjustability.
+Motion control, in these machines, is often a function of bearing type, pivot points, ankle roller adjustability, and backrest adjustability.
 The overall quality of the machine will make a difference as well.
 As with any piece of fitness equipment, look for a reputable brand that stands by its products and offers warranties.
 If you are buying used, come prepared with questions for the seller and do your research on the machine before making any purchase.

 Expert Interviews & Opinions